OH-Research/pdh_data_review/0_about.md

 <div id="tipue_search_content"></div>

 This website aims to list available health datasets (with a focus on New Zealand) to help health data science researchers.
-It was compiled from 2016-2022 by researchers supported by <a href="https://precisiondrivenhealth.com">Precision Driven Health</a>, a New Zealand-based research partnership supporting health data science.
+It was compiled by researchers supported by Precision Driven Health, a New Zealand-based partnership supporting health data science which ran from 2016-2023.

 <h4> <u>References:</u> </h4>